Use ID Indexing (IDex) to identify already authenticated users in Active Directory domain networks. IDex has three components:

 Important

 This setup is for customers who have a Smoothwall Appliance, either alone or in a Hybrid setup.
-See how to use IDex in Cloud only setups.
+See Set up IDex Agent to sync Active Directory for Cloud-only setups.

 Before you begin